Principal Investigator

 Tejas Shah

 Tejas received his B.Sc.
 (Chemistry) and M.Sc.
 (Organic Chemistry) from India.
 He joined UT Dallas in 2019 with his research focused on the development of Biodegradable Polymeric materials for anticancer drug delivery.
 Shortly after working with experimental chemistry, he developed an interest to explore the possibility to amalgam his studies with computational chemistry and Molecular Dynamics (MD).
-In the Torabifard lab, Tejas’s research is focused on determining the properties and mechanisms of the Drug Delivery carrier.
+In Torabifard lab, Tejas’s research focused on determining the properties and mechanisms of the Drug Delivery carrier.
 Tejas enjoys cooking, listening to music, and reading in his free time.

 Sahar Heidari